What is the hottest social network of 2019? Only one can prevail.

 And the hottest social network of 2019 is:

 On Instagram, people can find your content using location tags, hashtags, explore page, collaborations.
-You’re able to insert yourself into conversations, follow potential customers and clients.
+You’re able to insert yourself into conversations and follow potential customers and clients.

-Stories let you tell the day to day story of your brand, and can get you in front of even more people.
-While I am nervous organic reach will go the way of Facebook with organic reach, it would be unfair to base the decision off of assumptions about the future.
+Stories let you tell the day to day story of your brand.
+Stories can get you in front of even more people.
+While I am nervous organic reach will go the same way as Facebook regarding organic reach, it would be unfair to base the decision off of assumptions about the future.